BOB ALTER ’73

 Alter serves on the board of advisors for Quest Hospitality Ventures, LLC, a venture capital fund for hospitality industry start-up companies.
 He is a member of the board of directors of Westcoast University, a private, proprietary, nonsectarian, coeducational institution.

-Alter also serves as a board member of the Chancellor’s Hospitality Industry Advisory Board for the California State University, was a member of the Cornell University Council from 1999 to 2003, and was a Dean’s Distinguished Lecturer at SHA in 2001.
-He is currently serving on the SHA Dean’s Advisory Board.
+Alter also serves as a board member of the Chancellor’s Hospitality Industry Advisory Board for the California State University, was a member of the Cornell University Council from 1999 to 2003, and was a Dean’s Distinguished Lecturer at the School of Hotel Administration in 2001.
+He is currently serving on the Cornell Peter and Stephanie Nolan School of Hotel Administration’s Dean’s Advisory Board.